Calvinverse/infrastructure.azure.core.servicediscovery/README.md

 # infrastructure.azure.core.servicediscovery

-Defines the configuration for the creation of a Consul service discovery cluster

 The `infrastructure.azure.core.servicediscovery` repository stores the resource configuration files for [Terraform](https://www.terraform.io/) to deploy a [resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview#terminology) containing a [Consul](https://consul.io) service discovery cluster to an Azure subscription.
 The